branko/node-requestAnimationFrame-polyfill/README.md

 # requestAnimationFrame polyfill

-This is a basic polyfill for `requestAnimationFrame` for node.js using a forked child_process.
-It is an experiment to see if it works better than typical game loops using `setInterval`/`setImmediate`.
-Currently, it just sends a message to the parent process to indicate that the callbacks sent to `requestAnimationFrame` should be processed.
+This is a basic polyfill for `requestAnimationFrame` for node.js using a forked child_process in an attempt to schedule callbacks in a more reliable and consistent way than setTimeout/setInterval/setImmediate.
+Currently, it just sends a message to the parent process at 60fps to indicate that the callbacks sent to `requestAnimationFrame` should be processed.